 - Exposure to gases and chemicals: Lifelong exposure to chemicals can affect your immune system and increase your risk.
 These include petrol, oil, benzene, certain pesticides, dioxins, paints, rubber and hair dyes.

-- Other medical conditions: Autoimmune illnesses, pernicious anaemia, ankylosing spondylitis and other illnesses that affect your immune system
+- Other medical conditions: These include autoimmune illnesses, pernicious anaemia, ankylosing spondylitis and other illnesses that affect your immune system.

 - Exposure to radiation: This includes exposure to high doses of radiation in industry or nuclear accidents or to previous radiotherapy.

-- Family history: If you parent, brother or sister had multiple myeloma your risk is increased but the risk is low.
+- Family history: If your parent, brother or sister had multiple myeloma your risk is increased but the risk is low.

 For more information